This OpenSource.org article provides an overview of DomTerm’s functionality. (It should be merged into the following.)

 Uses a byte-protocol to communicate with the back-end, so can run in a browser (using web sockets); be embedded in an application; or run as a standard terminal emulator application.

 Optional input editing.
 In character mode, each character is sent to the application, like a traditional terminal.
-In line mode, the browser does the editing, and send the input line to the back-end when Enter is typed.
+In line mode, the browser does the editing, and sends the input line to the back-end when Enter is typed.
 A history of previous lines is available, accessible with the Up/Down arrow keys.
 Automatic mode switches between character mode and line mode depending on whether the back-end is in “canonical mode”.

 Smart line-wrapping: Remembers which lines were too wide (and thus were wrapped).
 The default style add markers to show when wrapping occurred, as seen in the nearby screenshot.
 Window size re-size will automatically re-do line-breaking.
 Copying the selection as text will only include hard newlines.
 Reports window resize to application.
 Dynamic pretty-printing (Common Lisp style) uses special commands to group logical blocks, and attempts to keep the text of a block on a single line with automatic re-flow on window re-size.

 “Print” hide/show buttons,